lostplusfound/lostplusfound/README.md

-# 👋 Hi there, I'm lostplusfound
+# 👋 Hi there, I'm Stephen

 I'm a developer driven by a passion for **civic engagement**, **digital privacy**, and **tech for social good**.
 I believe in building technology that empowers people, and having fun and learning in the process.